2022 Italian Grand Prix

 The 2022 Italian Grand Prix (officially known as the Formula 1 Pirelli Gran Premio d'Italia 2022) was a Formula One motor race held on 11 September 2022 at the Monza Circuit in Monza, Italy.
 Daniel Ricciardo entered the race as the defending winner, having won the previous Italian Grand Prix.
 The race finished with a controversial safety car period and was won by Max Verstappen, with Charles Leclerc and George Russell taking second and third place respectively.
-Nyck de Vries scored points with a ninth place finish on his debut.
+The race also featured the debut of Nyck de Vries, who scored points with a ninth place driving for Williams.

 Background

 The event was held across the weekend of the 9–11 September.
 It was the sixteenth round of the 2022 Formula One World Championship.
 A minute's silence was held before the first practice session on Friday, and the race on Sunday in tribute to Queen Elizabeth II, who died on 8 September 2022.
 Several teams further commemorated the Queen on their livery, including Red Bull Racing, Aston Martin, Haas, Ferrari, and Mercedes.
+Ferrari also used a special livery to commemorate the 75th anniversary of the car company.